ahmedmosh/alx-system_engineering-devops/0x02-shell_redirections/README.md

  8-cwd_state: "to create the output of long listing of my directory to a file" 9-duplicate_last_line "to duplicate the last line in iacta" 19-no_more_js : " to delete all regular files with extension js"
+ 11-directories: this will cout the coun tnumber of direcories